wharman/fyem-jekyll/_stages/dont-want-school-to-know.md

   TODO
 youth_agency_opportunities:
   - Assist youth in strategies for talking with friends and teachers about their involvement in the system.
-  - Help youth feel safe, cope with labelling and stigma, and feel confident that they are not a bad kid because they are involved in child welfare system
+  - Help youth feel safe, cope with labelling and stigma, and feel confident that they are not a bad kid because they are involved in child welfare system.
-  - Coping skills for dealing with the outside world after removal
+  - Coping skills for dealing with the outside world after removal.

 ---